Computer Forensics Resources for PCs and Mobile Devices

 SANS Investigative Forensic Toolkit (SIFT) Workstation – The SIFT Workstation is an investigative toolkit available to the digital forensics and incident response community.
 The suite contains tools that are designed to perform detailed digital forensic examinations in a variety of settings.

-Forensic Toolkit (FTK) – A single, centralized database-driven analysis tool that ensures everyone is working with the same data.
-This speeds search time and helps you spend more time analyzing the data.
+Forensic Toolkit (FTK) – A single, centralized database-driven analysis tool ensures everyone works with the same data.
+This speeds up search time and helps you analyze the data more.

 The Sleuth Kit (+Autopsy) – The Sleuth Kit and Autopsy Browser are UNIX open-source digital forensic analysis tools, based on The Coroner’s Toolkit.
 They can be used to examine NTFS, FAT, FFS, EXT2FS, and EXT3FS files.